BioData-Club/programming-fundamentals/_episodes/02-loop.md

 Note that a loop variable is a variable that's being used to record progress in a loop.
-It still exists after the loop is over, and we can re-use variables previously defined as loop variables as well:
+It still exists after the loop is over, and we can re-use variables previously defined as loop variables as well.

 ~~~
-letter = 'z'
-for letter in 'abc':
-    print(letter)
-print('after the loop, letter is', letter)
+print('after the loop, vowel is', vowel)
 ~~~
 {: .language-python}

 ~~~
-a
-b
-c
-after the loop, letter is c
+after the loop, vowel is u
 ~~~
 {: .output}